Please review thoroughly.

-The Wedding Guild hosts a meeting for brides and other interested parties, typically the 1st Monday of each month at 7:00 PM in the Cathedral.
+The Wedding Guild hosts a meeting for brides and other interested parties, typically the 1st Monday of each month at 7:00 PM.
+Please email us at email@example.com if you are interested in attending the next meeting.
 At that meeting, a Guild member discusses items of interest for planning your ceremony and is available for questions.
-If there are additional questions prior to being assigned to a Wedding Guild volunteer, you can email Joselyn Baker at firstname.lastname@example.org.
+If there are additional questions prior to being assigned to a Wedding Guild volunteer, you can email us at firstname.lastname@example.org.

 Our Sanctuary provides seating for 700.

 Our Chapel has seating for 30 and is suitable for weddings whose guest list, excluding Bridal Party, numbers 30 people (not families) or less.
 Also, because the Chapel has small spaces, the number in the Bridal Party should be limited.
 The Wedding Guild does not assist with weddings held in the d’Youville Chapel.
 Chapel weddings do not have flowers or music provided either.
 If desired, the couple must make those arrangements.